ivan-kopylove/sandbox-java/README.md

 - a dynamic, evolving space designed to experiment with various Java language practices and scenarios.
-- incubator for more complex projects — a set of boilerplate snippets / patterns to serve as a trampoline for a more complex project.
+- incubator for more complex projects — a set of boilerplate snippets / patterns to give a momentum for more complex projects.

 You'll find a range of examples here—from simple "Hello World" applications to more comprehensive explorations of Java's capabilities.